-|Housing fee:||€ 500 for private room with shared facilities or 550 for private room with private facilities and €75 deposit.
+|Housing fees:||€650* and a €75 refundable deposit.
 For more information, see Housing and practical matters.|

-|Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in mindfulness, psychology, and/or pedagogy.
-For working professionals with a desire to continue their education in this field.|
+|Who is this programme for?||Students should be in good academic standing to participate in the summer school.
+For current university students (3rd and 4th year Bachelors and Masters) in the arts and social sciences with an interest in mindfulness, psychology, and/or pedagogy.
+For working professionals with a desire to continue their education/update their skills in this field.|

-In the last years, interventions inspired by contemplative practices such as mindfulness- and compassion-based interventions have shown promising results as effective emotion regulation techniques.
-They are also effective prevention and treatment tools that have been applied in various areas such as education (for children, parents, teachers), clinical interventions (for mental health disorders such as depression, anxiety, Autism Spectrum Disorder and many more), and organizations (providing new leadership styles and preventive tools against burn-outs).
+This summer programme explores Emotion Regulation and contemplative practices such as mindfulness and compassion-based interventions across education, clinical, and organizational structures to develop new strategies and approaches to health and wellness.
+In the last years, protocols inspired by contemplative practices such as mindfulness- and compassion-based interventions have shown promising results.
+Mindfulness and compassion–based interventions are used as prevention and/or treatment tools that can be applied in various areas such as education (for children, parents, teachers), clinical interventions (for (mental)health professionals, and targeting (mental)health disorders such as chronic pain, diabetes, depression, anxiety, autism spectrum disorder and many more), and organizations (providing new leadership styles and preventive tools against burn-outs).

 The first edition of this summer programme was organized in collaboration with Dr. Maja Wrzesien, who received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 656333.